 Chinh’s first international meet was the 2014 SEA Youth in Myanmar, where she took bronze 200m.

 Later that year, in the 2014 ASEAN School Games in Marikina.
 I, the author, remember this meet well as I selected and managed the Philippines Athletics team at this event.

-In 2015 Chinh took the Gold medal in both the 100 and 200-meter dash at the ASEAN School Games in Brunei.
+In 2015 Chinh took the Gold medal in the 100 and 200-meter dash at the ASEAN School Games in Brunei.

 Then 18 Chinh established herself as not just Vietnam’s top Junior sprinter but began to fill the void left after the 4x SEA Games Champion Vu Thi Huong’s retirement.